flatiron-labs/learn.co-CommonMark/quiz.md

 ???

-# The start of a new quiz block means a new H1
+# The start of a new quiz block, which means a new H1, or quiz title.

 ?: This is an example of a short answer question.
 What does the below code block return?